Skip to content

 Coniston Water is a body of water tucked away in the picturesque Lake District and surrounded by the mountain of The Old Man of Coniston.

 Every year, thousands of people visit the lake near the setting of Arthur Ransom’s “Swallows and Amazons” in quest of the spots mentioned in the book.
-The lake is renowned for another feature, a straight water section that annually hosts the Festival of Speed.
+The lake is renowned for another feature, a straight water section annually hosting the Festival of Speed.

 Helvellyn Landmark